Shadertech/UE5NiagaraComputeExample/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Release Notes

+### v0.1.3
+- BREAKING CHANGES - Renamed all files and classes and prepared the plugin to release free of charge of the Fab marketplace.
+There is now individual settings for each module.

 ### v0.1.2
 - Refactor (won't be an easy upgrade if you have extended a lot of the logic from the last version as I renamed a lot of files and folders)